Wizard (Dungeons & Dragons): School specialization

 Some spells do not fall into these schools, and are called Universal spells.
 These spells are available to all wizards, and this "school" cannot be taken as a specialty school or given up for another specialty.

+A limited number of rule supplements allowed wizard specialization outside of these schools.
+The 2nd edition books Tome of Magic and Player's Option: Spells & Magic called the existing schools "philosophies" and introduced schools based on "effect": the dimensionalist, elementalist, force mage, mentalist, and shadow mage.
+Other schools, based on "thaumaturgy" were the alchemist, artificer, geomancer, song mage, and wild mage, which overlapped with skills that would later be assigned to other classes.
+Third and fifth editions both included wizards that specialized in combat: the war mage and bladesinger.
+Some campaign settings included wizard specializations based on the flavour of the setting, such as wu jen in east-Asian themed settings.

 Campaign settings

 Dark Sun

 Dark Sun world wizards include defilers, whose powers come at the expense of the ecosystem; preservers, who wield magic in concert with the environment; and illusionists, specialists in illusory effects who may be either defilers or preservers.
 Owing to the scarcity of natural resources, few wizards have access to books made of paper pages and hard covers; instead, they record their spells with string patterns and complex knots.

 Dragonlance

 Wizard specialization was introduced in the AD&D book Dragonlance Adventures (1987) where Krynn wizards were "divided into good (white), neutral (red), and evil (black) variants.
 Slightly different spheres of magic [were] available to these different classes" which was a preview into spell specialization for wizards that was later introduced in 2nd Edition.
 This supplement also introduced the idea of Krynn wizards being impacted by the phases of the moons.